-Add some Lycopenes by having your kiddo dip in their favorite tomato sauce!
+Add some lycopenes, the antioxidant and pigment that gives many red fruits and veggies their color, by having your kiddo dip in their favorite tomato sauce!
 So grab a baguette from your favorite bakery and whip up this fab recipe from Ambitious Kitchen.

 SPEND TIME IN NATURE:

-Spring and summer are the time to explore the outdoors!
-So grab your kiddos and their friends and GO OUTSIDE!
+Spring and fall are the times people think to explore the outdoors!
+It’s neither too hot nor too cold.
+So, on those perfect weather days, grab your kiddos and their friends and GO OUTSIDE!
 Simply being in nature improves our mood.
 But when combined with physical activity and vitamin D, it’s a win-win situation that will make parents and kids happy!

-Don’t let the weather stop you from going out, either!
-If it’s cold, bundle up and brave the cold, even for a brisk walk.
-Get some water balloons or the hose to stay cool if it’s hot!
+But don’t let the cold weather of winter stop you from going out!
+If it’s cold, bundle up and brave the cold, even if just for a brief, brisk walk.
+And if it’s the scorching summer heat that has you staying indoors, get creative and cool down.
+Fill some water balloons or the hose to stay cool if it’s hot!
 Rainy day?
 Put on some boots and splash in the puddles!
 No matter the weather, you can find something fun to do outdoors.

 When you are creative, it uses multiple parts of your brain, lighting it up like a Christmas tree!
 Creativity also uses the same logic as problem-solving, so you build cognitive connections in your and your child’s brains by being creative!